 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-Nintendo has confirmed that the Switch 2 will be launched on 5 June 2025.
-We'll be seeing a much-needed hardware update, a redesign, and a new – albeit pricey – Mario Kart.
+The new Switch 2 console features a much-needed hardware update, a redesign, and a new – albeit pricey – Mario Kart.
+Here's where to find the best price on this coveted piece of kit.

-It's baffling to think that Nintendo's latest console launched nearly seven years ago in March 2017.
-Even the 2021 Switch OLED still uses a lot of the same, somewhat outdated, hardware.
+It's baffling to think that Nintendo's latest console launched over eight years ago in March 2017.
+Even the 2021 Switch OLED still used a lot of the same, somewhat outdated, hardware.

-Luckily, there's a successor to the wildly popular Switch, the (not-so-creatively-named) Nintendo Switch 2.
-It's got a flashy redesign with a larger screen, 4K output support, and a new NVIDIA processor.
+Luckily its successor, the (not-so-creatively-named) Nintendo Switch 2 is out – it's got a flashy redesign with a larger screen, 4K output support, and a new NVIDIA processor.

-Looking to get a Switch now?
+Looking to get an older Switch?
 Save money on consoles and games with our best Nintendo Switch deals.

 This is a bit more than our predicted price of £335.
 The Switch OLED launched with an RRP of £309, so we're seeing a pretty steep price increase of £87 compared to the last console.